What Is Academic Intervention ?

 What will be learned?

-Math: Students will receive focused math instruction using the Bridges Intervention curriculum.
-All students can make sense of mathematics - some students just need more time, more opportunities and more support than others.
-Our approach emphasizes problem solving, the use of faithful visual models and a focus on developing fluency.
-Bridges provides targeted instruction and assessment for essential mathematics skills and concepts.
-A strengths-based approach builds on each student’s abilities—starting with manipulatives, then moving to two-dimensional representations and mental images.
+Math: Students will review math skills using the Bridges Intervention curriculum.
+All students can make sense of math - some students just need more time, more opportunities and more support than others.
+We emphasize problem solving, the use of visual models and manipulatives, and a focus on developing fluency.
+Games and activities are used to practice math in a fun, low-risk environment.

 How does a student exit the program?

 What if this isn't a good fit for my child?

 Eligibility is based on assessment data, and a team of school professionals work together to determine which students might benefit from intervention.
 However, we understand that parents may have valid reasons for declining the opportunity, and screening data might not always accurately represent your child's needs or abilities.
 Please take into consideration all the variables (scheduling, classroom performance, self-esteem & confidence, test anxiety or performance, other supports already in place like at-home tutoring) in order to accept or decline.
 Talk to your child's teacher.
 Your child's participation in the program is your decision.